 Philosophy of Care

-At the Lodge at Broadmead, we practice "person-centered care", striving to create an environment that honours each individual resident's life history, supports their strengths and challenges and maintains their dignity.
+At the Veterans Memorial Lodge at Broadmead, we practice "person-centred care", striving to create an environment that honours each individual resident's life history, supports their strengths and challenges and maintains their dignity

 Type of Accommodation

 There are 201 private rooms and 12 double rooms.
 The size of a typical room is approximately 11.5 feet x 18 feet and is equipped with a hospital bed, closet, drawers and a nurse call system as well as an ensuite washroom with toilet and sink.
 Most resident rooms have overhead lift systems.